-In addition, the Alliances will help to implement the EU Communication on the Renewed Agenda for Higher Education and contribute to the creation of a European Education Area.
+In addition, the Alliances will help to implement the EU Communication on the Renewed Agenda for Higher Education257 and contribute to the creation of a European Education Area258.
 They will also contribute to implement the EU Industrial and SMEs strategies (2021).

-The Alliances for Innovation will also take into account the Agenda 2030 Sustainable Development Goals and the Paris Declaration on Climate Change as overarching parameters of the action, thus helping the European Commission to implement its new Green Deal and the Europe Recovery Plan.
+The Alliances for Innovation will also take into account the Agenda 2030 Sustainable Development Goals259 and the Paris Declaration on Climate Change260 as overarching parameters of the action, thus helping the European Commission to implement its new Green Deal261 and the Europe Recovery Plan262.
+The Alliances will also contribute ideas to the New European Bauhaus initiative263 which aims to design new sustainable ways of living to meet the objectives of the Green Deal.